MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-reliability-for-crashes-in-windows-components.md

 ---
-title: Reliability for crashes in Windows components is less than or equal to the baseline goal
+title: Number of user mode crashes in Windows components
-description: Learn about the measure that monitors how often Windows components are crashing in the display driver, related to the number of machines using the driver. ms.topic: article ms.date: 09/02/2021 ms.localizationpriority: medium
+description: Learn about the measure that monitors how often Windows components are crashing in the display driver, related to the number of machines using the driver. ms.topic: article ms.date: 09/03/2021 ms.localizationpriority: medium
 ---

-# Reliability for crashes in Windows components is less than or equal to the baseline goal
+# Number of user mode crashes in Windows components

 ## Description